Jonathanchan06/fplPredict/README.md

 run_merge.py, merge_fpl_gw_to_panel
 - run_merge.py runs merge_fpl_gw_to_panel in order to merge weekly data of each player of each season into one csv file based on given format

+Timeline:

+10/9/2025- finally managed to have a decent dataset for the model